Arkansas, New Jersey governors to head National Governors Association - News Break

 Arkansas, New Jersey governors to head National Governors Association

 Hutchinson, currently the group’s vice chairman, will take over from New York Gov. Andrew Cuomo (D) as the incoming chairman.
-Murphy will become the NGA’s vice chairman and the next in line to oversee the organization the following year.
+Murphy will become the NGA’s vice chairman, and next in line to oversee the organization the following year.

 Hutchinson welcomed Murphy to the NGA’s leadership ranks.